 NINETEENTH-CENTURY LITERATURE AND CULTURE:

 I have a long-standing interest in nineteenth-century women's writing and particularly the relations between women's writing and politics.
-I have published monographs and editions in this area on Elizabeth Barrett Browning (2003, 2004 and 2011) and Mary Coleridge (2010), and articles and book chapters on Barrett Browning, the Brontës, Eliza Ogilvy, Mathilde Blind, Eleanor Marx, and women writers' responses to the 1848 Revolultions.
+I have published monographs and editions in this area on Elizabeth Barrett Browning (2003, 2004 and 2011) and Mary Coleridge (2010), and articles and book chapters on Barrett Browning, the Brontës, Eliza Ogilvy, Mathilde Blind, Eleanor Marx, and women writers' responses to the 1848 Revolutions.
 I also have an interest in the writings of Thomas Hardy and have previously published a critical history of The Mayor of Casterbridge and Jude the Obscure (2009) and the Broadview edition of The Return of the Native (2013).
-I am currently working on a book-length study of the writings of the Brontë family in relation to nineteenth-century politics, due to be completed in 2022, and editing a new collection of essays on Elizabeth Barrett Browning.
+My articles and reviews have appeared in Victorian Poetry, Victorian Review, Gothic Studies, Brontë Studies, Journal of Victorian Culture, Journal of Browning Studies, Journal of Literature and Science and History Workshop Journal.
+I am currently working on a book-length study of the writings of the Brontë family in relation to nineteenth-century politics, due to be completed in 2023, and co-editing a new collection of essays on Elizabeth Barrett Browning with Professor Cora Kaplan.

 QUEER LONDON AND QUEER LITERATURE